Naomi Booth at Serenity Stockport

 And her new book gets affirmation from Kirsty Logan – ‘A stunning mix of horror and tenderness, love and despair.
 It’s rare to see such a raw and real account of early motherhood’ – and Ghost Signs author Stu Hennigan, who calls it: ‘A brooding and bruising psychodrama about the anxieties of 21st century motherhood, that links the primal potency of the female body with the northern landscape’s elemental power.’

-Described as “gripping and life-affirming”, Naomi Booth’s latest novel, raw content, is out on 13 March with Corsair.
+Described as “gripping and life-affirming”, Naomi Booth’s latest novel, raw content, has just been released with Corsair.
 Set during an atmospheric Yorkshire winter, raw content is the dark, tender and troubled story of a young mother afflicted by compulsive thoughts, whose past has taught her that love and fear are two sides of the same coin.

 When protagonist Grace, who spends her days editing legal case files, has an unplanned child, she starts to imagine all sorts of terrible things happening to the child.
 The steep stairs to her apartment, the kitchen scissors, a boiling kettle are all suddenly dangerous and the baby’s vulnerability terrifies her: fault-lines in her relationship begin to show, and repressed memories resurface.
 Her father’s job as a police officer working an infamous case and the violent history entrenched in the Colne Valley landscape of her childhood have all affected her deeply, and her fears often surface as recklessness.